Akala's kinsman lauds Makinde for halting state event to honour ex-gov

 “Former governor Akala is my father, brother and leader in Ogbomoso land.
 He was a good man.
 He loves Ogbomosoland.
 His death still remains a ride shock to me and the entire people of Ogbomosoland.
 He loved us and we loved him also.

-“Now, he is no more but his legacies live on.
+“Now, he is no more but his legacies lives on.
 On behalf of the entire people of Ogbomosoland, we are saying a very big thank you to the governor of the state, Engr.
 Seyi Makinde for his political maturity.
-The governor, upon hearing the news terminated the state event to honour our son, brother and leader.
+The governor, upon hearing the news terminated the state event to honor our son, brother and leader.

 “We also appreciate him for his visit to the palace of our late royal father, Oba Jimoh Oyewunmi who died last year December.
 We understand he was not around when the aged monarch died and he sent a powerful delegation to condole the people of Ogbomosoland.